Ephesians

 v23

-to plhrwma (a) "the fullness" - Possibly "fulfilled / complete".
-The phrase "the fullness of the one filling all in/with all" stands in apposition to "body" and thus defines it.
+to plhrwma (a) "the fullness" - the fullness.
+Possibly "fulfilled / complete".
+The phrase "the fullness of the one filling all in / with all" stands in apposition to "body" and thus defines it.
 This is a key word in the New Testament and probably finds its origins in the Old Testament where the word at times expresses the presence of divine glory.
 It is best to see Christ as the one who is complete in himself in that he possess the fullness of diety and whose completeness is present in the church.
 The church is not an extension of Christ, which then makes Him complete, an unfortunate idea that originated with Chrysostom.

 tou ..... plhroumenou (plhrow) - pres. pas. / mid. part "of him who fills" - of the one filling / being filled.
-The participle functions as a substantive, as NIV.
-The NIV follows the common translation of this phrase as pres. mid, part, ie. Christ is doing the filling.
+The participle serves as a substantive, as NIV.
+The NIV follows the common translation of this phrase as pres. mid, part, ie., Christ is doing the filling.
 This translation goes back to Tyndale, then the AV, "that filleth all in all", and so on.
 Larkin suggests that the middle voice should be given its full force; "Christ is filling for himself all things in every way."
-Yet, the passive is possible, ie. Christ is the one being filled; "the fullness of him who all in all (in every way) is being filled", so Best.
+Yet, the passive is possible, ie., Christ is the one being filled; "the fullness of him who all in all (in every way) is being filled", so Best.

 Ephesians Introduction